dieter-wilhelm/apdl-mode/info/apdl-config.md

 If you have a non default installation APDL-Mode might not be able to find your Ansys installation.
 Please configure your installation path up to and including the Ansys versioning number.

+You can change the installation path for the current session with the MAPDL menu entry "Change Installation Directory".

     (cond ((string= window-system "x")
     	;; This is an example of an installation directory on GNU-Linux